-For couples looking for an art fix, the Minneapolis Institute of Art (MIA) is one of the best weekend getaways MN.
-Located south of the downtown area, MIA receives more than 700,000 visitors annually.
-The museum offers a wide range of attractions and art, all without having to pay a single penny for admission.
+For couples looking for an art fix, the Minneapolis Institute of Art (MIA) is one of the best weekend getaways in Minnesota for good reason.
+Located south of downtown Minneapolis, MIA receives more than 700,000 visitors annually.
+The museum offers a wide range of attractions and art without paying a single penny for admission.

-MIA boasts of an extensive collection of art: more than 89,000 artworks to be exact, with permanent and temporary exhibits of various themes, from ancient artifacts to African American art, textiles, European masterpieces by Monet and Titian, and many Asian masterpieces.
+MIA boasts of an extensive collection of art: more than 89,000 artworks, with permanent and temporary exhibits of various themes, from ancient artifacts to African American art, textiles, European masterpieces by Monet and Titian, and many Asian masterpieces.
 If you want to carry the art into your stay in Minneapolis, we highly recommend a stay at The Chambers Hotel and even walk over to the Walker Art Center.

-MIA is also the home of the Doryphoros, one of the four surviving Roman copies of ancient Greek sculpture.
-Once you’re done exploring art, grab a cup of coffee or cold-pressed juice at MIA’s Agra Culture Coffee Shop and Cafe.
+This Minneapolis art museum is also the home of the Doryphoros, one of the four surviving Roman copies of the ancient Greek sculpture.
+Once you’re done exploring art, grab a coffee or cold-pressed juice at MIA’s Agra Culture Coffee Shop and Cafe.

 While general admission is free, some special exhibits cost extra.
-Exploring MIA will take around 90 minutes, but other visitors recommend breaking up your tour into two days.
+A trip to MIA will take around 90 minutes, but other visitors recommend breaking up your tour into two days.

-With a history spanning more than five decades, Lord Fletcher’s is one of Minnetonka’s most popular establishments and is an ideal stopover spot while taking a boat cruise on Lake Minnetonka.
-This bustling restaurant which seats 500 is nestled on the shores of Lake Minnetonka, and is always busy during the summer.
+With a history spanning more than five decades, Lord Fletcher’s Old Lake Lodge is one of Minnetonka’s most popular establishments and is an ideal stopover spot while taking a boat cruise on Lake Minnetonka.
+This bustling restaurant is nestled on the shores of Lake Minnetonka and is always busy during the summer.

 10. Frolick in a field of flowers

 Address: 1515 Riverside Dr SE, St Cloud, MN 56304